Project

 I have variations partially working.
 The only problem is that the query parser is splitting the query based on non-word characters such as slashes.
 This means that a search for "NO/MOU" results in a search for "no" and "mou" as opposed to expanding into "νόμου".

-#5 Updated by Luke Murphey about 11 years ago
+#5 Updated by Luke Murphey almost 12 years ago

 I see information about how the Tokenizers split up the content for searching but I cannot find docs about how the searches are split up.